Skip to Content

 Equipment Used

-• Stovetop deep, fat fryer or air fryer.
+• Hob/stovetop deep, fat fryer or air fryer.

-• Large saucepan at least 20cm or 8″ in diameter or a wok if you are frying on the stovetop.
+• A large saucepan at least 20cm or 8" in diameter, or a wok if you are frying on the stovetop.

 • Kitchen knife and chopping board if you are not using prepared squid rings.